 As mentioned earlier there are a number of shorter routes available in Nelson Lakes National Park.
 Check out the I-site in Nelson or the DOC Nelson Lakes Visitor Centre for some recommend trails.

-This is absolutely one of the best things to do in Nelson, so get your hiking boots on and get ready to visit one of New Zealand’s most picturesque National Parks.
+This is absolutely one of the best things to do in Nelson, so get your hiking boots on and get ready to visit one of the stunning Nelson Lakes National Park.

-9) Learn About Nelson’s History at Founders Park
+9) Learn About Nelson’s History at Founders Heritage Park

-Take the opportunity to learn more about Victorian-era Nelson at the Founders Park.
+Take the opportunity to learn more about Victorian-era Nelson at Founders Heritage Park.

 Check out the wide variety of exhibitions that focus on a diverse range of topics.

 With displays focusing on beer, bikes, and planes to name a few.
 There is plenty to keep you busy here.

-The park is also home to a number of artisans and craftsmen selling some excellent products.
+The Founders Heritage Park is also home to a number of artisans and craftsmen selling some excellent products.

 10) Go Bird Spotting at the Brook Wanimara Sanctuary

-This rather lovely sanctuary on the outskirts of Nelson is home to a wide variety of native bird and plant species.
+This lovely sanctuary on the outskirts of Nelson is home to a wide variety of native bird and plant species.

-The sanctuary is home to a number of hiking trails where you can take yourself off and explore and catch a glimpse of some of the native species that inhabit the sanctuary.
+The Brook Wanimara Sanctuary has a number of hiking trails where you can take off and explore the native bush, and hopefully catch a glimpse of some of the native species that inhabit the sanctuary.